 - Learn your legal rights as an injured maritime worker

-Common Drill Accidents
+Common Lifeboat Drill Accidents

-The changes to guidelines and requirements for these safety drills were made in an attempt to curb the number of accidents that occur during these events.
-There have been numerous accidents leading to the injuries or deaths of crew members, which could have been avoided.
-The most common types of accidents that occur during drills are related to equipment failures, poor communication, and bad practices.
-Most of the accidents that have occurred could be blamed on the following:
+The changes to guidelines and requirements for these safety drills were made to curb the number of accidents during these events.
+Numerous accidents have led to the injuries or deaths of crew members, which could have been avoided.

 - The failure of the release mechanism for lowering the lifeboats into the water